lock sitting on top of cards

 How to Avoid Fuel Card Fraud

-At the Pump:
+At the pump:

 • Look over the card reader for anything that seems suspicious, tampered with or loose.
 If something doesn't seem right, go inside to pay.